-I am a PhD canditate at the Institute of Digital Health within UCL’s Interaction Centre.
+I am a PhD canditate at the Institute of Digital Health within UCL’s Interaction Centre (UCLIC).
 I use a mixture of research methods to understand the online social behaviours of users.
-I am especially interested in how people managing their individual privacy and personal data disclosures, and how these behaviours are used in relation to impression management.
+I am especially interested in how people managing their privacy and disclosure of personal information and how this is linked to people impression management behaviours.

 My research is funded by Privacy&Us, EU Marie Skłodowska-Curie Innovative Training Networks.